 I almost always make this recipe with just 3 ingredients: grits, eggs, and sausage or bacon.
 It keeps things simple and it tastes good.
 I don’t need much more in the morning.
 Except for coffee.

-There have been occasions when I have added extra ingredients my Southern breakfast bowl.
-I’ve thrown in vegetables (onions, mushrooms and cherry tomatoes), fresh herbs, diced potatoes, etc. It all depends on what I have laying around and can be a great way to use up leftovers from other recipes.
+There have been occasions when I have added extra ingredients to my Southern breakfast bowl.
+I’ve thrown in vegetables (onions, mushrooms, and cherry tomatoes), fresh herbs, diced potatoes, etc. It all depends on what I have laying around and can be a great way to use up leftovers from other recipes.

 A good old-fashioned Southern breakfast of grits, eggs, and sausage that's quick and easy to make.